Puzzle inventory, in chronological order, with dates and number of pieces:

 Danese Milano

 In short, Danese and Mari are intertwined with the puzzles.
 Bruno Danese founded the company, along with Jaqueline Vodoz, in 1957.
 Vodoz’s name appears on the patent picture.
-As alluded to above, with the different editions, sizes and material, there are difficulties in documenting.
+As alluded to above, with the different editions, sizes and materials, there are difficulties in documenting.
 Be that as it may, the puzzles began in oak wood, 34 x 24 x 3 cm, and then in resin.
 The reason for this was one of economics; resin being cheaper, although the prices remain relatively high, whatever the medium!
-Their prices reflect the exclusivity and designer’s fame, with typical prices today of € 200-300.
-A limited number, 200, are still produced each year.
-The puzzles are featured in their catalogues (see links below), although detail is rather sparse.
-It is made clear that this is for children, from the ages of 2-10 years.
+Their prices reflect the exclusivity and designer’s fame, with typical prices today of € 200–300.
+A limited number, 200, is still produced each year.
+The puzzles are featured in their catalogues (see links below), although the details are rather sparse.
+It is made clear that this is for children, from the ages of 2 to 10 years.
 It is stated elsewhere that Mari studied children’s games.
 However, more detail, in general, is not forthcoming from Danese as I would otherwise have thought.

 Mari recently (2020) donated his papers to the city of Milan.
 In a piece by Cristina Moro, reference is made to 30 concept sketches, presumably in the archive.
 Does anyone know of these?
 Are these accessible?
-It is related that the archives are not to be opened up until *.
+It is related that the archives are not to be opened up until 40 years after his passing.
 However, at least some of the sketches appear to be in the public domain.
 It would be most informative and interesting to see these.

 Open questions abound